Die Heidelbeere — klein, dunkel, außergewöhnlich nährstoffreich und Ezras liebste Qualitätsprüfung

 Excellent: 16 °Brix and more — that's the fully ripe wild blueberry

-A blueberry with 16 °Brix smells intense, tastes deep and complex — sweet with a slight acidity — and leaves that characteristic deep purple juice on your fingers that doesn't wash off easily.
+A blueberry with 16° Brix smells intense, tastes deep and complex — sweet with a slight acidity — and leaves that characteristic deep purple juice on your fingers that doesn't wash off.

 What this has to do with the soil

 The blueberry is a bog plant.
 It grows in acidic, humus-rich soils with a low pH — between 4.5 and 5.5.
-This is exactly the opposite of what most cultivated plants need.
+This is the exact opposite of what most cultivated plants need.

 In this soil, the blueberry forms a unique root network in symbiosis with Ericaceae mycorrhizae — a very specific type of fungus.
 This mycorrhiza makes minerals available to the blueberry that would be inaccessible to other plants in acidic soils.
-The manganese concentration in the tissue is therefore so high.
-Anthocyanin formation is so intense because the plant must develop exceptional defenses in these extreme locations.
+This is why the manganese concentration in the tissue is so high.
+Anthocyanin formation is so intense because the plant has to develop exceptional defenses in these extreme locations.

-This is the same principle we see in all secondary plant compounds: They arise as a protective reaction.
-A blueberry that has to fight — against UV radiation on the moorland, against fungi, against pests — forms more anthocyanins than one that is optimally supplied in an optimized cultivation substrate.
+This is the same principle we see with all secondary plant compounds: They arise as a protective reaction.
+A blueberry that has to fight — against UV radiation on the moorland, against fungi, against pests — forms more anthocyanins than one that is fully supplied in an optimized cultivation substrate.

 A final thought